How to Get Featured in People Also Ask Answers

 • Combine technical SEO with consistent tracking: Implement FAQPage schema to explicitly tell Google your content is a Q&A. Then, regularly monitor your PAA rankings and click-through rates to understand what’s working and refine your approach.

-What is Google’s “People Also Ask” (PAA) Feature?
+What Is the “People Also Ask” (PAA) Feature?

 “People Also Ask,” or PAA, is a dynamic feature within Google’s search results that presents a list of questions related to a user’s original query.
 Think of it as Google anticipating your next question.
 If you search for “how to start a small business,” the PAA box might show questions like “What are the legal requirements for a small business?” or “How much money do you need to start a business?”.
 This feature is designed to help users explore topics more deeply and find comprehensive answers without having to perform multiple searches.